JujuAdams/Vinyl/docs/5.0/Terminology.md

 The queue itself can be set to loop, restarting the entire sequence from the start once playback reaches the end of the queue.

+You can read in-depth information about working with Queue patterns [here](Queue-Patterns) (both in the configuration file and at runtime).

 ### Multi

 Play sound assets from an array simultaneously.
 The blend parameter stored within the pattern can be set with [`VinylMultiBlendSet()`](Patterns) and crossfades between assets.

+You can read in-depth information about working with Multi patterns [here](Multi-Patterns) (both in the configuration file and at runtime).

 &nbsp;